-Embraced by Montenegro’s most immense mountains, Kotor is located along one of the most beautiful and yet largest bays on the Adriatic.
-With the unique blend of the ancient and the stylish, the authenticity of this UNESCO protected town remains untouched.
-This world heritage site dates back to the IV century, brimming with artwork and architecture which has been under the influence of some the most profound eras of history.
+The town of Kotor sits at the head of the bay, protected by thick walls hiding a maze of streets and piazzas with plenty of cafes and restaurants among the purely historic buildings.
+With this unique blend of the ancient and the stylish, the authenticity of this UNESCO protected town remains untouched.
+As a world heritage site it dates back to the 4th century and brimming with artwork and architecture influenced by some the most profound eras of history.
 Kotor is enhanced by the magic of its natural and historical surroundings: crystal clear water, limestone massifs of both Lovcen and Orijen, peninsulas, churches and palaces.

-The remarkable city walls expand around the old town of Kotor and over the St. Giovanni hill for 5km; many a visitor will attempt the tremendous climb up the "staircase" to the fortress way above the town.
-Even though Kotor is lavished with historical and monumental structures, the most notable, which stands as a great symbol of the old town, is the Cathedral of Saint Tryphon from the 9th century.
+The remarkable city walls expand around the old town of Kotor and over St. Giovanni hill for 5km; many a visitor will attempt the tremendous climb up the "staircase" to the fortress way above the town.
+Kotor is lavished with historical and monumental structures, the most notable, which stands as a great symbol of the old town, is the Cathedral of Saint Tryphon from the 9th century.

 The Cattaro Hotel is situated in three different city buildings built by many of the rulers of this part of the Adriatic, including the Venetians and Napoleon.